Updated 30 November 2025

 In a second case-planning conference held by telephone in April of 2021 Justice Power expressed concern for the stress and costs imposed on the sued lessees by this drawn-out process.
 She ordered Westsea and its lawyers to disclose to the sued lessees information about its billings, and further ordered that Westsea make an offer to settle to all lessee respondents to the suit.
 The offer to settle was accepted (at a cost that may not be disclosed under court rules) by the family of one person who can no longer live on their own; 10 of us remain.

 Westsea claimed that solicitor-client privilege protects it from having to disclose to lessees or to the court more than bare-bones information about its billings.
 Westsea asked for a two-day hearing to argue its position on this, but no such hearing has been ordered.
-We respondents naturally want to know why we were billed hundreds of thousand dollars of other “legal” expenses over those years, stemming from a simple leasehold/rental building that for decades had no such expenses.
+We respondents naturally wanted to know why we were billed hundreds of thousand dollars of other “legal” expenses over those years, stemming from a simple leasehold/rental building that for decades had no such expenses.

 A side note: Among all other Orchard House lessees not sued by Westsea on this issue, one took another route.
 Our neighbour lessee Kathleen Walker paid Westsea’s litigation-expenses billings and then filed a claim in June of 2020 for recovery of a debt via the Civil Resolution Tribunal, which can be read here: Kay’s CRT filing .
 It’s a place-holder claim that may well be settled on the same basis as the eventual ruling at the superior-court level.
 Although Westsea’s lawyer argued that the CRT has no jurisdiction and that her claim should be rejected, the CRT has decided it will hold her claim in abeyance until higher courts rule.